3MFConsortium/spec_slice/slice.md

 - The original mesh objects can be sliced, and all the new data is additional, requiring little change to the original model file, with the referenced slices existing in separate files in the package.
 - Parsing the model objects from individual XML files will often require fewer resources than parsing a monolithic model file that could be more that 500MB in size.

-The root model part MAY have relationships to other model parts, whose /<slicestack> resources can be referenced by the parent model stream using the additional attributes within /<object> elements.
+The root model part MAY have relationships to other model parts, whose \<slicestack> resources can be referenced by the parent model stream using the additional attributes within \<object> elements.

 ## Package Organization and OPC Compliance